DocMamba: Efficient Document Pre-training with State Space Model: Experiments

 \textbf{Comparison of Speed and Memory Usage.} Among earlier Transformer-based methods, LayoutLMv3 stands out for its impressive performance and unified structure, making it our primary baseline method.
 To contrast the speed and memory consumption of DocMamba and LayoutLMv3, we choose HRDoc as the evaluation dataset for semantic unit classification.
+We use the official implementation of LayoutLMv3 available on Hugging Face \footnote{https://huggingface.co/microsoft/layoutlmv3-base} for benchmarking.
 Figure \ref{img:memory} illustrates the memory consumption of both models during inference with the batch size set to 16.
 The memory consumption of LayoutLMv3 escalates rapidly, resulting in an Out-of-Memory situation when the input length reaches 3,072.
 Conversely, DocMamba's memory consumption grows in a linear manner with the input length, saving 88.3\% of memory when the input length attains 2,560.
 Figure \ref{img:speed} displays the inference speed of both models during inference.
 Batch size is set to 8 to avoid Out-of-Memory caused by LayoutLMv3.
 As the input length increases, the Frames Per Second (FPS) of LayoutLMv3 declines sharply.
 When the input length reaches 4096, DocMamba's FPS becomes 2.4 times higher than that of LayoutLMv3.
 These results affirm the efficiency of DocMamba in processing text-dense documents, and also validate DocMamba's linear computational complexity.

 \textbf{Comparison of Length Extrapolation.} Transformers lack an inherent mechanism to consider the order of tokens in a sequence.
 To address this, many Transformer-based methods in VrDU, such as LayoutLMv3, utilize a learned 1-D position embedding with a prefixed length, which leaves them incapable of length extrapolation.
 In contrast, SSMs naturally capture sequential and temporal dependencies without a 1-D position embedding requirement, thus endowing DocMamba with length extrapolation potential.
 We test this feature through the task of semantic unit classification on the HRDoc dataset.
 We divide document pages based on their length, and select 5 non-overlapping sub-datasets, each spanning a length range of 512.
 During both pre-training and fine-tuning, we restrict the input length to 512 to obtain the model, $\text{DocMamba}_\text{512}$.
 The results are illustrated in Figure \ref{img:length_extra}.
 As the input length increases, the F1 score of DocMamba also sees an upward trend, since the models can leverage longer contexts to yield more precise predictions.
 This confirms the potential of DocMamba for length extrapolation.